holepunchto/blind-peering/README.md

 `base` is an Autobase instance.

 `target` is an optional key.
-If set, it looks for blind peers 'close' to that key.
-It defaults to the autobase's wakeupCapability key (or the autobase's key if the wakeup capability does not exist).
+It looks for blind peers 'close' (using XOR distance) to that key.
+It defaults to the autobase's `wakeupCapability.key`.

 #### `blindPeering.addAutobaseBackground(base, target)`